-A cyclist has been "doored".
+A bicyclist has been doored.
 Who's at fault?

 The person in the car.

 Section 2214.4 reads,

-No person shall open a door of a vehicle on the side where traffic is approaching unless it can be done without interfering with moving traffic or pedestrians and with safety to himself or herself and passengers.
+"No person shall open a door of a vehicle on the side where traffic is approaching unless it can be done without interfering with moving traffic, bicyclists, or pedestrians and with safety to himself or herself and passengers."

-Are cars allowed in bus/bike lanes?
+Are cars allowed in shared bus/bike lanes?